-My Ultimate Candida Diet program contains a larger list of 25 Candida-fighting foods that you can find in your local store.
+Our Ultimate Candida Diet program contains a larger list of 28 Candida-fighting foods that you can find in your local store.
 It includes some surprising probiotic and antifungal foods that you might not have realized would help with your Candida treatment.
 There are also some foods that will help your body’s own detoxification processes, and foods that will help to heal your intestinal walls.

 1. Coconut Oil

 Coconut oil is a potent Candida killer, and one of the most potent antifungals there is.
 It contains Lauric acid and Caprylic acid, which both help prevent Candida overgrowth and strengthen your immune system.